JeppeSRC/PowerSupply/documents/usbdoc.md

 `iReadADC`: The current `iRead` 12 bit ADC value.

-`FanRPM`: The current RPM of the fan.
+`FanSpeed`: The current speed of the fan.

+`FanRPM`: The current fan rpm.

 `Temperature`: The current heatsink temperature, ranging from -40 to 125.